filecoin-project/lotus/documentation/en/api-v1-unstable-methods.md

 Requirements:
 - For "f1", "f2", and "f3" addresses, they must be instantiated on-chain, as "f0" ID addresses are only assigned to actors when they are created on-chain.
+The simplest way to instantiate an address on chain is to send a transaction to the address.

 Note on chain reorganizations:
 "f0" ID addresses are not permanent and can be affected by chain reorganizations.
 To account for this,